SarahPavlak/Project_Two/README.md

 Security:
 1. Create a file titled ".env".
 Within this file, type MY_EMAIL_ADDRESS="your_email_here" and SENDGRID_API_KEY="your_API_key_here" on different lines.
 Your Sendgrid API Key can be found by following the "Installing your sendgrid for one time notifications #1" instructions above.
 2. Create a file titled ".gitignore".
 Within the file, type ".env" and "__pycache__/" on different lines

+Using this directory:
+1. You must run the freestyle.py file; all other files are supplementary and should work automatically if all goes according to plan!